 7. Contributes to Healthy, Glowing Skin

 I’ve never met someone who doesn’t want radiant and vibrant skin.
 Recently we explored different foods that support your largest organ, and it turns out that dandelion is another powerful skin food.
-Research has shown that dandelion root extract can promote cell growth and generation, which is thought to slow the aging process.
+Research has shown that dandelion root extract can promote cell growth and generation, which is thought to slow the ageing process.
 As an antioxidant and anti-inflammatory, it has also been praised for fighting acne, eczema, and other skin conditions – all while increasing hydration and collagen production.